How to Use a Solar Pool Cover

 Step four: Stack them when not in use

-Simply pull one of the solar rings out of the pool, and the rest of them should all come with it.
+Simply pull one of the solar rings out of the pool, and the rest should come with it.
 The magnets will not be difficult to disconnect, so unlock them from each other once they’re out of the pool.
-Then stack the rings on top of one another somewhere dry and out of the way, ready to be placed in the water again when needed.
+Then, stack the rings on top of one another somewhere dry and out of the way, ready to be placed in the water again when needed.

 Liquid Solar Cover